COMMITMENT HONOR SUCCESS

-Students read a book of at least 100-150 pages (or more) every four or five weeks and then discuss it with me.
+Students read a book of at least 100-150 pages (or more) every 3-4 weeks, then in 2 minutes, explain/prove it to me.
 This is a large part of the class grade.
 A student may fail this class if at home reading is not done and reported on.

 Independent Reading books will be due:

 1. Book 1-100 pages or The Hate U Give 8/30

 6. Book 6-150 pages 12/2

 Students are given an update of their grades every 2 or 3 weeks.
 I do accept late work from AVID students and Teach English students(for a lower grade) until the end of each six week period as per the English department policy.
 I do not accept late work in English 101 per SAC grading policy, but I drop the lowest essay grade each semester, not counting the research paper.
 Parents and students can check assignments and grades at any time using your own password given through the Century Wellness Center.

 We will be learning how to improve our scores on the SAT by using the College Spring curriculum.
 This will include taking 3 practice tests.